This Virginia couple's dance moves are a viral sensation

 A Virginia couple went viral over the weekend after a video of them dancing at a Ludacris concert was shared thousands of times.

-Nick and Emma, of Fredericksburg, Va., went to a Ludacris concert on July 30 and when J-Kwon's song "Tipsy" came on they busted out their moves.
+Nick and Emma Nichols, of Fredericksburg, Va., went to a Ludacris concert on July 30 and when J-Kwon's song "Tipsy" came on they busted out their moves.

 Jaimie Ashton captured the moment on Facebook.